M2BL/NextPyper/README.md

 # NextPiper
-Recovery of homologous genes from targeted sequence capture data for higher ploidy samples.
+Recovery of homologous genes from targeted sequence capture data in higher ploidy samples.

 ---
 # Dependencies